(c) 2024 PillSync.com

 • Vitamin B12 (Cobalamin) Deficiency: Long-term use may lead to malabsorption or deficiency; consider further workup if clinical symptoms are present.
 (5.6)

-• Hypomagnesemia and Mineral Metabolism: Consider monitoring magnesium levels prior to starting treatment and periodically if prolonged treatment is expected, or if concomitant use of digoxin or other drugs that cause hypomagnesemia.
+• Hypomagnesemia and Mineral Metabolism: Hypomagnesemia may lead to hypocalcemia and/or hypokalemia.
+Consider monitoring magnesium and calcium levels in at-risk patients, or if there is concomitant use of digoxin or other drugs that cause hypomagnesemia.
 (5.7)

 • Fundic Gland Polyps: Risk increases with long-term use; use the shortest duration of treatment appropriate to the condition.
 (5.9)